[PDF] Lakes of India, MAPs, Key Points and Facts 2023

 • Rihand dam is located at Pipri in Sonbhadra District in Uttar Pradesh.
 (Near the Madhya Pradesh border)

-• Rihand dam was formed by Rihand river which is a tributary of Son river.
+• Rihand dam was formed by Rihand River which is a tributary of Son river.

 • Govind Ballabh Pant Sagar, is the largest dam in India by volume